-- On April 11, 2022, the Company announced that Mr. Gomez will resign from his position with the Company, effective May 6, 2022. - (2) Mr. Ebling served as Executive Vice President, General Counsel and Secretary from October 2017 up to and until January 1, 2022, at which time he transitioned to the role of an advisor to the Chief Executive Officer in connection with the relocation of his position to the Company's headquarters in Charlotte, North Carolina.
-Mr. Ebling will leave the Company on April 1, 2022. - (3) Mr. Key served as Senior Vice President, Chief Supply Chain Officer from December 2018 until he left the Company on January 21, 2022.
+(1) Mr. Ebling served as Executive Vice President, General Counsel and Secretary from October 2017 up to and until January 1, 2022, at which time he transitioned to the role of an advisor to the Chief Executive Officer in connection with the relocation of his position to the Company's headquarters in Charlotte, North Carolina.
+Mr. Ebling will leave the Company on April 1, 2022.

+(2) Mr. Key served as Senior Vice President, Chief Supply Chain Officer from December 2018 until he left the Company on January 21, 2022.